demetalgimp/Action-Target-Ping/README.md

 * verbosity - the user can get a look at the underpinnings of the program.
 * ports - named or numbered.
 * interval - the ping frequency with 1ms being the smallest.
 Zero means once.
-* unit tests - a modicum set of unit tests.
+* unit tests - a modicum set of unit tests run in "fork() jail."
 * runtime - number of seconds the program is to run.
 * host list - any number of hosts to test.
 * systemd - can be installed as a systemd service.